alexalexfell-gif/theisland/README.md

 "The Island" is an interactive web application designed as a **visual support resource for group dynamics**.
 The tool allows a facilitator to manage a turn-based survival simulation, making it easy to track resources, roles, and participant actions in a gamified environment.

 This application runs entirely in the browser (**Client-Side**), ensuring data privacy as no information is stored or sent to external servers.
+This project is an experimental simulation tool and is not intended for operational decision-making.

 ---